Blendify/blender-manual/blender_docs/manual/advanced/scripting/introduction.rst

 - Other **Testing** add-ons are included in development builds but not official releases.
   Many of them work reliably and are very useful but are not ensured to be stable for release.

-For an overview of all add-ons available see the `Scripts Catalog <https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts>`__.
+For an overview of all add-ons available, see the `Scripts Catalog <https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts>`__.